Scope of Support

 Third-Party Contractors

-Due to FERPA regulations, Campus Support does not work directly with third-party contractors.
-Your district's Authorized Contact should coordinate with the third-party contractor to share relevant details through a support case.
+Due to FERPA regulations, Campus Support does not work directly with your third-party contractors.
+Your district's Authorized Contact should coordinate with the contractor to share relevant details through a support case.
 If a call is needed, a member of the district who is an Authorized Contact must be present on the call.

 Browser Extensions and Plug-ins